Retail

 • Tracking – How is a returned item tracked?
 Do you have a dedicated order management system that handles inventory tracking?
 Setting up a tracking system ensures a customer return doesn’t get lost en route.
 This will also help avoid uncomfortable refund-related conversations with consumers – particularly those confirming that they shipped their product back – which can negatively impact customer satisfaction.

-• Shipping – Having a clearly communicated return policy and an easy-to-use system for customers to print their shipping and return label can help prevent the hassle of tracking down a customer’s returned product that went to the wrong address.
+• Shipping – Having a clearly communicated return policy, offering locker returns as an option, and providing an easy-to-use system for customers to print their shipping and return label can help prevent the hassle of tracking down a customer’s returned product that went to the wrong address.

 Reducing the Cost of eCommerce Returns Management